nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The user can find assignments with single or multiple keywords of the same type of field.

 It implements the following operations:
-* `find n/Lab` - Finds assignments with a name that has "Lab".
+* `find n/Lab` - Finds assignments with names that has "Lab".
-* `find mod/CS2100 CS2103T` - Finds assignments from the module CS2100 and CS2103T.
+* `find mod/CS2100 CS2103T` - Finds assignments from the modules CS2100 and CS2103T.
 * `find d/1200 24-10-2020` - Finds assignments with due time 1200 (regardless of date), and with due date 24-10-2020 (regardless of time).
 * `find p/HIGH` - Finds assignments of high priority.